SergeyPirogov/webdriver_manager/README.md

 driver = webdriver.Opera(executable_path=OperaDriverManager().install()
 ```

-If the opera browser is installed in a location other than C:/Program Files or C:/Program Files (x86) on windows
+If the Opera browser is installed in a location other than C:/Program Files or C:/Program Files (x86) on windows
 and /usr/bin/opera for all unix variants and mac, then use the below code,

 ```python